Rylern/InterpolateHeatmapLayer/.github/README.md

 In WebGL:

 * First, we render *N* textures.
-Each fragment of each texture contains *wi\*ui* in its red channel, and *wi* in its green channel.
-* Then, we use blending with accumulator configuration on these *N* textures.
-It creates one texture, containing the sum of the *N* textures.
-Therefore, we can get u(x) for each fragment by dividing the red channel by the green channel.
+Each fragment of each texture contains *wi\*ui* in its red channel and *wi* in its green channel.
+These textures are blended to create one single texture containing the sum of the *N* textures.
+We can get u(x) for each fragment by dividing the red channel by the green channel.
+* Then, a shader determines which pixels are covered by the layer using the `roi` and `pointRadius` parameters.
+It also determines the color of each pixel by using the previous texture.
+This shader is rendered onto a new texture.
-* We pass this texture to the shader rendering the heatmap, convert u(x) to a color, and finally display this color.
+* Finally, this last texture is passed to the shader rendering the layer.

+The second and third steps cannot be merged into a single one because of blending.
+Indeed, blending should not be used in step 2, but it is required to use it in step 3 to see the map below the layer.

 The size of the computation textures is the size of the rendering texture multiplied by the `framebufferFactor`.
 This factor can be below 0.5 without any real visual consequences.
-If the user has defined a region of interest and uses a `framebufferFactor` < 1, visual artifacts appear at the edge of the heatmap.
+If the user has defined a region of interest and uses a `framebufferFactor` < 1, visual artifacts appear at the edge of the layer.
 To prevent this, the rendering texture takes the whole screen size if `framebufferFactor` < 1.